abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

          ![](media/E2T1S3-3.png)

-     - Copy the URL of the Azure Devops URL and navigate to the **IN-PRIVATE** window.
+     - Copy the URL of the Azure DevOps URL and navigate to the **IN-PRIVATE** window.

    - Select the cloudlabs **Email** <inject key="AzureAdUserEmail"></inject>

    - Now enter the password and **click** on **Sign in**.

         ![](media/img10.png)

 1. On the next page, select **Complete order and begin installation**.

-   >**Note :** If Azure Boards is already installed, follow the below steps to uninstall it.
+   >**Note:** If Azure Boards is already installed, follow the steps below to uninstall it.

    - Click on the **... (ellipse) (1)** from top right corner and select **Configure account access (2)**

      ![](media/E2T1S4.png)

-   - On the Applications pane in the Installed Github Apps tab click on **Configure** for Azure Boards.
+   - On the Applications pane in the Installed Github Apps tab, click on **Configure** for Azure Boards.

      ![](media/E2T1S4-2.png)